webcomponents/webcomponents.github.io/src/documents/articles/why-web-components.html.md

 We hope this brief guide inspires you to learn more about Web Components and forth experimenting with your own custom elements.

-If you want learn more you're in the right place, start taking a deep dive into our [introductory articles](/tags/introduction) or go right to the [presentations](/presentations).
+If you want learn more you're in the right place, start taking a deep dive into our [introductory articles](/tags/introduction) or check it out this [overview video](https://www.youtube.com/watch?v=T5y_lmLngAk).

 &lt;have-fun&gt; :)